abinader96/DEIMKit/README.md

 > Some objects are visible even at lower input sizes, this means you can use a lower input size to speed up inference.

 ### 🎥 Live Inference
+> [!TIP]
+> Live inference is provided as an independent script so that you can load this script into any deployment devices without having to install all the (large) dependencies in this repo.
+The script only requires `onnxruntime`, `cv2` and `numpy` to run.

 Run live inference on a video, image or webcam using ONNXRuntime.
 This runs on CPU by default.
 If you would like to use the CUDA backend, install the `onnxruntime-gpu` package and uninstall the `onnxruntime` package.